 Tsuruhashi, Korean town in Osaka

-Osaka, Japan, November 25 2016 - Old houses are replaced by new building at Osaka’s Korea town in Tsuruhashi, the home of the largest Korean community (Zainichi) in Japan.
+Osaka, Japan, November 25 2016 - Portrait of Pu Kyon-ja, owner of a family run kimono shop in Osaka’s Korea town in Tsuruhashi, the home of the largest Korean community (Zainichi) in Japan.

 The majority of Koreans in Japan are Zainichi Koreans, often known simply as Zainichi , who are the permanent ethnic Korean residents of Japan.
 The term "Zainichi Korean" refers only to long-term Korean residents of Japan who trace their roots to Korea under Japanese rule, distinguishing them from the later wave of Korean migrants who came mostly in the 1980s.
 The estimated population is about 500,000 people.
 As of 2016, about 90% of them have South Korean nationality and 10% of them are considered by Japanese administration as « Korean » (chosenjin), the word used for korean people before the division between North and South Korea in 1948.
 The ratio used to be the opposite in the 1950ies.